 The preparation of Financial Statements in conformity with the special-purpose accounting methods described above, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the Financial Statements and the reported amounts of additions and deductions to net claimants' equity during the reporting period.
-Significant items subject to such estimates and assumptions include the fair market value of investment securities, provision from income taxes, and unpaid claims.
+The most significant item subject to such estimates and assumptions include the unpaid claims.
 Actual results could differ from those estimates.